Azure-Samples/openhack-devops-proctor/provision-vm/Docker/Readme.md

 # Docker support for provision vm

-We have migrated the provision environment from Ubuntu VM to a doocker container to solve the problems below:
+We have migrated the provision environment from Ubuntu VM to a docker container.

-* Deployment fails because of the upgrade of the apt packages.
-* You can deploy only from Ubuntu environment.

 # Get Started